-fig 21-3: Signature Corner Building
+fig 21-3: Signature Comer Building

 The TV4 Development Parcel is located at the northern end of Tidewater Village on Clearwater Drive and is the first parcel to be approached from Route 1.
 It is also immediately adjacent to a primary entrance to Tidewater Farm.
-It is intended to support a single stand-alone building, with a parcel area of approximately 1.96 acres (fig. 22-1).
+It is intended to support a single stand-alone building with a parcel area of approximately 1.96 acres (fig 22-1).
 Development of TV4 is tasked with providing at least two "gateways" to neighboring residential and commercial developments.

-- C4.01 Permitted Uses Permitted use is limited to Commercial Office use only. - C4.02 Maximum Building Size The maximum building gross floor area is 8,000 square feet. - A The maximum building height is three stories. - C4.03 Lot Coverage The amount of green space cannot be reduced by more than 5 % from the area illustrated on the Development District master plan (fig 22-1).
-Refer to the District Zoning Ordinance for setback parameters. - C4.04 Visual Orientation The primary building entry shall address the adjacent building across the street. - C4.05 Open Space Open space on this parcel is limited and shall include visual and/or landscape buffers from adjacent streets and other properties.
+- C4.01 Permitted Uses Permitted uses are limited to Commercial Office, Restaurants and Outdoor Dining Areas use only.
+Public access is prohibited in basement areas. - C4.02 Maximum Building Size The maximum building gross floor area is 8,000 square feet, exclusive of basements. - A. The maximum building height is three stories. - C4.03 Lot Coverage The amount of green space cannot be reduced by more than 5% from the area illustrated on the Development District master plan (fig 22-1).
+Refer to the District Zoning Ordinance for setback parameters. - C4.04 Visual Orientation The primary building entry shall address Farm Gate Road, Clearwater Drive or Hat Trick Drive. - C4.05 Open Space Open space on this parcel is limited and shall include visual and/or landscape buffers from adjacent streets and other properties.